Whoam4/InstaForce_Script/README.md

 # InstaForce_Script

-ES:Es un script sencillo que automatiza Tor Proxychains para el uso de ataques de fuerza bruta para Instagram
+ES:  Es un script sencillo que automatiza Tor Proxychains para el uso de ataques de fuerza bruta para Instagram

-En:It is a simple script that automates Tor Proxychains for the use of brute force attacks for Instagram
+En:  It is a simple script that automates Tor Proxychains for the use of brute force attacks for Instagram

 **Creado Por:** _Mario_